 Executed properly, this blog idea should help your audience learn more about each option and help them make a better choice depending on their need.

 7. Book Reviews

-If you just finished reading material that holds significance to your industry, create a book review and share it to your audience.
+If you just finished reading a book that holds significance to the audience you’re trying to attract, create a book review and share it to your audience.

 8. Personal Stories

 Think of a good anecdote in your life that you can relate to one of your topics.
 Information sticks better in the reader’s mind when it comes with a story that tugs at the heartstrings or makes them laugh.

 Ann Handley says that “Storytellers have empathy for their audiences.
 They understand that the more they know about the audience, the better their chances for clear communication.”